 Both congenital and acquired diaphragmatic hernias are surgical emergencies.
 Surgery must be performed to remove the abdominal organs from the chest and place them back into the abdomen.
 The surgeon will then repair the diaphragm.

 In an ADH, the patient may also need to stabilize before surgery.
 Because most cases of ADH are due to injury, there might be other complications such as internal bleeding.
-Therefore, the surgery is usually performed as soon as possible.
+Therefore, the surgery usually happens as soon as possible.

-There is no way to prevent a CDH, but certain basic preventive measures can help you avoid an ADH:
+There is no way to prevent a CDH, but some basic preventive measures can help you avoid an ADH: